Trogiken/PiActuate/docs/README.md

 When editing the logging config be sure to use correct syntax and formatting to avoid crashing

+If something is not working quite right you may change handlers -> file -> level from INFO to DEBUG.
+This will show more detailed logs to make it easier to troubleshoot.

 [^1]: If **Off** state of relay is _true_ (Send Power), _false_ (No Power)
 [^2]: For a list of zones run the following: `import pytz`, then enter `pytz.all_timezones`
 [^3]: Find the movement rate of door and the distance it must travel.
 Add an additional 4 - 6 seconds